 6. You Become Ready for the Future

-By the year 2020, experts say, there will be about 30 billion gadgets — smartphones, tablets, watches, appliances, and more — all interconnected in a global online ecosystem.
-Now, with a tech-savvy population, the Philippines is expected to be well-adapted to that online ecosystem.
+By the year 2020, experts say, there will be about 30 billion gadgets — smartphones, tablets, watches, appliances, and more—all interconnected in a global online ecosystem.
+Tech-savvy Filipinos are expected to be well-adapted to that online ecosystem.

-With more people going online to buy products or do business, it is crucial that your brand is online, too.
+With more people going online to buy products or do business, it is crucial that your brand be online and searchable.
 Remember, digital marketing isn’t just about selling products on e-commerce websites or apps.
-It is more about helping you navigate the web so you can get the word out about your business more effectively, reach your target demographics, engage with them better, and convert them into paying customers.
+It is about helping you navigate the web so you can get the word out about your business, reach your target market, engage with them better, and convert them into paying customers.

-The rise of digital marketing in the Philippines shows no signs of slowing down.
-So, the question now is this: Is your business ready for it?
+Digital marketing in the Philippines shows no signs of slowing down.
+So, the question now is this: Is your business ready?
 If not, you may want to get on board the digital train now.